 - The course has four compulsory laboratory exercises. - You shall work in groups of two people.
 Sign up for the labs at sam.cs.lth.se/Labs. - The labs are mostly homework.
 Before each lab session, you must have done the assignments (A1, A2, ...) in the lab, written and tested the programs, and so on.
 Reasonable attempts at solutions count; the lab assistant is the judge of what's reasonable.
 Contact a teacher if you have problems solving the assignments. - Smaller problems with the assignments, e.g., details that do not function correctly, can be solved with the help of the lab assistant during the lab session. - Extra labs are organized only for students who cannot attend a lab because of illness.
-Notify Roger Henriksson(Roger.Henriksson@cs.lth.se) if you fall ill, before the lab.
+Notify the course coordinator if you fall ill, before the lab.